kejriwalrahul/Regular-Expression-Matching/README.md

 	`<no of test cases>`
 	`<list of test cases>`

 3. You can also pipe in the input.
-A few sample input files have been attached in the input folder with corresponding output in output folder.
+Note: A few sample input files have been attached in the input folder with corresponding output in output folder.

-4. Note I have assumed that the alphabet consists of only small case letters.
-Capital letters are not handled by my program.
+4. Assumed that the alphabet consists of only small case letters.
+Capital letters are not handled by this program.